Poisoning

 A.S.
 Gissen

-of dedicated minimum human nutrition researchers, copper is inexpensive and
+human nutrition researchers, copper is inexpensive and unglamorous.
+In animal

-unglamorous.
-In animal nutrition, however, where the ill effects of copper
+nutrition, however, where the ill effects of copper deficiency are well

-deficiency are well established, copper is liberally added to diets, and copper
+established, copper is liberally added to diets, and copper deficiency is a

-deficiency is a scientific curiosity usually caused by poor animal management.
+scientific curiosity usually caused by poor animal management.
+One of the

-One of the problems of accurately determining the minimum human requirement for
+problems of accurately determining the minimum human requirement for dietary

-dietary copper is the lack of a sensitive test to detect deficiencies of copper
+copper is the lack of a sensitive test to detect deficiencies of copper which

 copper deficiency.
 Numerous short-term studies of copper deprivation in human